John RaibleAssociate Dean for Diversity, Equity, & Inclusion and Professor

 B.A., University of Massachusetts-Amherst, Elementary Education

 Dr. John Raible joined the Department of Teaching, Learning & Teacher Education in 2006.
+He has served the College as Associate Dean for Diversity, Equity, & Inclusion since 2020.
+He received promotion to the rank of Full Professor in 2021.
 He is also on the affiliated faculty of the Women’s & Gender Studies program and the Institute for Ethnic Studies at UNL.

 In addition to working as a teacher educator and researcher, Dr. Raible has worked with adoption agencies, social workers, clinicians, adoptees, and parents to support families formed through transracial adoption and foster care.
 He has been recognized in public from his media appearances, for instance, on the 1990s TV talk shows hosted by Sally Jesse Raphael and Joan Rivers, and for the documentary, Struggle for Identity: Issues in Transracial Adoption.
 Over the years, John has been interviewed by Essence magazine, the Wall Street Journal, and BBC Radio's World Service for his expertise on transracial adoption and multicultural families.
 He has been invited to present at numerous conferences to share his unique perspective on anti-racism, transracial identities, and interracial family dynamics, often as the featured keynote speaker.